Both

 3. Applicable scenarios

-The uses of the two are basically the same, but A36 is more recognized in international engineering.
+Both have essentially the same applications, but A36 is more prevalent in international engineering.

 Can the SS400 completely replace the A36?